 Becoming Dubois (The Netherlands)

-Au-pair Elena (21) and washed-up actor Ben (60) are fighting over a bottle of wine in a convenience store, when they are mistaken for the world-famous trendwatcher Dubois and his manager.
-In an attempt to escape their miserable lives, they gradually lose themselves in a fictitious adventure.
-But how far are they willing to take their roles?
+Over-qualified au-pair Elena (23) and B-list actor Ben (59) fight over a bottle of wine in a night shop when Ben is mistaken for the world-famous financial expert Charles Dubois.
+In an attempt to escape their miserable lives, Elena convinces him to play along and poses as his assistant.
+They slowly lose themselves in a fictional adventure in the world of the financial elite.
+But how far are they willing to go?

 A Chronicle From Nagorno-Karabakh (The Netherlands/Turkey)

-Jane is the daughter of a police sergeant.
-She has lived in the same block of police flats – subsidised government housing provided to policemen and their families – since birth.
-Following the death of her father, Jane and her mother must prepare to leave.
+Jane has lived in the same block of police flats since birth.
 As their moving date approaches, Jane reflects on a youth spent within the confines of the police flats.
-Memories surface from her past about a time when she was still a chubby-cheeked high school student and questioning her sexuality.
+Memories surface from her past as a chubby-cheeked high school student still questioning her sexuality.

-Lost Songs of Distant Realms (Canciones perdidas de reinos distantes, Bolivia)
+Lost Songs From Distant Realms (Canciones perdidas de reinos distantes, Bolivia/France)

-Helena (6) lives with her parents at a large soy farm in southern Brazil.
-She is afflicted with sleepwalking and ever since her mother was diagnosed with cancer she befriends a Guarani indigenous woman who lives in the vicinity.
+7-year-old Helena lives with her parents on a large soy farm in southern Brazil.
+She is afflicted with sleepwalking and ever since her mother was diagnosed with cancer, she becomes friends with a Guarani indigenous old woman who lives nearby.
 When an unknown and pesticide-resistant plant begins to sprout in the fields, workers wonder where it has come from.
 But none of their speculations correspond to what Helena sees in her late-night walks.

 The Right Answer (The Netherlands)

-A young hard-working architect, Tania, takes on a prestigious job while going through the naturalisation process.
-This brings her back to her youth in Ukraine when she participated in a TV-quiz for super-smart kids.
-Striving to win, Tania has to fight pressure both from outside and within herself.
+Ambitious architect Tania (32) works hard to deliver a public pool while going through the naturalisation process in Amsterdam.
+This takes her back to her youth in Ukraine when she participated in a TV quiz for super-smart kids.
+Striving to win on all fronts, Tania has to fight pressure both from outside and within herself.

-A Winner Is Seen At The Start (Kazakhstan)
+A Winner Is Seen At The Start (Kazakhstan, France)